-Vestnik welcomes student translations meeting the length and style requirements listed above.
-Additionally, unless the original document (the item translated) is in the public domain, translators must have permission from the original author in order to be published in Vestnik.
+Vestnik welcomes student translations.
+In the case of translations, unless the original document (the item translated) is in the public domain, translators must have permission from the original author in order to be published in Vestnik.

 All submissions should be emailed to Josh Wilson, Editor-in-Chief, at email@example.com.